SpicyPepe/CTF-Writeups/README.md

 ## CTF Write Ups

-### WriteUps from challenges during capture the flag security rooms & competitions.
+### WriteUps from challenges during capture the flag rooms & competitions.
 ### Below is the list of challenges and links to the relevant rooms.
+If you haven't already, I highly recommend checking out the [TryHackMe][2] platform as its an incredible source for learning all things Cyber Security.

 * [TryHackMe][2]
   * [HackPark][3]